 Lead Time Demand = lead time x average daily sales

-- Calculate your review cycle, which is simply the number of days you are looking ahead to buy for.
+- The review cycle is the number of days you are looking ahead to buy.
 If you buy weekly, the review cycle is seven days.
 This number is typically driven by the number of days it takes to get an order that qualifies for free freight from the supplier.

 Review Cycle Usage = review cycle x average daily sales